 Call the National Suicide Prevention Lifeline at 1-800-273-TALK for help.
 The call is free and totally confidential.
 A trained crisis worker will listen to your problems and will tell you about mental health services in your area.

 If you suspect a friend or coworker is suicidal, encourage them to get help, give them this number or take them to get help, and let them know that you and others really care about them and want them to be well.
 And keep following up with them, even after the crises looks like it has passed.

 What’s the good news?

 The good news is that we love our work.
 Animal care workers have some of the highest levels of compassion satisfaction – which is the joy we get from doing our jobs well.
 When we take care of ourselves and reconnect to the joys of our work, it can help us become more resilient to the challenges of the work.

 Making a conscious effort, through simple exercises, to be aware of and acknowledge what we enjoy and find meaningful about our work not only boosts our positive outlook, but it helps us to stay empowered: it’s our choice to keep doing the work we love, despite how difficult it can be.

 Another good thing is that the conversation about compassion fatigue is growing and more and more resources are being created every day to address this important issue.
 Veterinary social workers, support groups, online classes, and webinars are all now available to help animal care workers access the help they need to be healthy while they continue to do good work.

 Where can people learn more about compassion fatigue?

 Check out the resources listed on my website.
 You can also take a class with me online.
-My self-study course, Compassion in Balance, is available to you anytime and was created specifically for people who work with animals.
+My online program Compassion in Balance, was created specifically for organizations who care for and work with animals.